Klesse/Klesse/README.md

 - 📫 How to reach me **pedromklesse@gmail.com**

-- 📄 Know about my experiences [Scrum Master and Head of Operations and Quality at CATI Jr]
+- 📄 Know about my experiences:
+  - Scrum Master and Head of Operations and Quality at CATI Jr.
+  - Project about Speech Transcription in partnership with FAI-UFSCar.
+  - AI Researcher by FAPESP.
+  - Member of PANDA-UFSCar.

 - ⚡ Fun fact **Star Wars is my favorite saga**